Sikorsky S-61R

 The Sikorsky S-61R is a twin-engine helicopter used in transport or search and rescue roles.
-A developed version of the S-61/SH-3 Sea King, the S-61R was also built under license by Agusta as the AS-61R.
-The S-61R served in the United States Air Force as the CH-3C/E Sea King and the HH-3E Jolly Green Giant, and with the United States Coast Guard as the HH-3F "Pelican".
+A developed version of the S-61 (the SH-3 Sea King), the S-61R was also built under license by Agusta as the AS-61R.
+The S-61R served in the United States Air Force as the CH-3C/E Sea King and the HH-3E Jolly Green Giant, and with the United States Coast Guard as the HH-3F, nicknamed "Pelican".

+This article covers several different variants of this type in different roles, one major difference of the S-61R compared to the S-61 was a rear ramp.

+The S-61R is recognized for its Search and Rescue and cargo hauling abilities.

 Development

 The Sikorsky S-61R was developed as a derivative of their S-61/SH-3 Sea King model.
 It features a substantially revised fuselage with a rear loading ramp, a conventional, though watertight, hull instead of the S-61's boat-hull, and retractable tricycle landing gear.
 The fuselage layout was used by Sikorsky for the larger CH-53 variants, and by the much later (though similarly sized) S-92.

-In 1957, Sikorsky engineers were working on a new model for the United States Navy to replace the H-34s, used for anti-submarine warfare.
-Designated the HSS-2 (Helicopter, anti-Submarine, Sikorsky), this helicopter would enter service as the SH-3 Sea King.
-On 9 January 1958, General Randolph M. Pate, Commandant of the Marine Corps, wrote to the Chief of Naval Operations (CNO) requesting procurement of modified HSS-2s to replace the Marines' UH-34s.
+In 1957, Sikorsky engineers were working on a new model for the United States Navy to replace the HUS-1s, used for anti-submarine warfare.
+Designated the HSS-2 (Helicopter, anti-Submarine, Sikorsky) under the old designation system, this helicopter would enter service as the SH-3 Sea King under the new tri-service designation system.
+On 9 January 1958, General Randolph M. Pate, Commandant of the Marine Corps, wrote to the Chief of Naval Operations (CNO) requesting procurement of modified HSS-2s to replace the Marines' HUS-1 helicopters.
 General Pate recommended that the transport version be designated the HR3S (Helicopter, Transport-3-Sikorsky).
 Funds for aircraft procurement were short in 1958 and progress on the design of the HR3S was slow.
 Detailed specifications for the new helicopter were published by CNO on 7 March 1960.
 Four items were specified: